edayan/Leasing-contractor/restapi/Readme.md

 The UI has specific format to display this.
-Ideally I believe those are client specific logic and not to put in server side in a full stack environment (Unless the client is implemented by public and server doesn't need to return HATEOS) For example VIN can be displayed as `-` in client if VIN from server is empty
+Ideally I believe those are client specific logic and not to put in server side in a full stack environment (Unless the client is implemented by public and server doesn't need to return HATEOS)

+So the contract overview can be created as from above.
+For example VIN can be displayed as `-` in client if VIN from server is empty

 Vehicle and customer data can be constructed as client requirement from above response.